-Cameron's only response was a slight shrug and that same hint of a knowing smile.
+Cameron's only response was a slight shrug and a frown, as if recalling a distasteful memory.

 Drawing the sheets back over both bodies, Cameron gave MacGraw a serious glance.
 "You look like you could use a drink.
 How about we discuss this at the local pub, my treat?"